Khrysis-aard/plugins/README.md

 wid plugin - keeps idnumbers for won and woff variables updated as you equip new weapons (only stores keep flagged weapons)

-Plugins with update scripts so far - Aoe_Atk_Manager, CycleCastSpells, Practice_all_or_list
+Plugins with update scripts so far - Aoe_Atk_Manager, CycleCastSpells, Practice_all_or_list, Ft2_portal